kwonminki/One-sentence_Diffusion_summary/README.md

 # One-line_Diffusion_summary
-The repo for studying and sharing diffusion models with Korean. \
+The repo for studying and sharing diffusion models.
+(Korean) \
 Computer Vision with Diffusion models

 ## Contents